 Moreover, it would have been obvious to configure the mobile device to draw more than 100 mA of current prior to entering the "Configured" state.
-Baker Decl., ¶ 181.
-Indeed, because the devices are now operating outside of the USB Specification, the mobile device and adapter can be configured to such that the adapter maintains voltage on the USB lines and supply any amount of current drawn by the mobile device.
-Baker Decl., ¶ 181.
+Baker Decl., ¶ 199.
+Indeed, because the devices are now operating outside of the USB Specification, the mobile device and adapter can be configured to such that the adapter maintains voltage on the USB lines and supplies any amount of current drawn by the mobile device.
+Baker Decl., ¶ 199.
 At a minimum, it would have been obvious to a person of ordinary skill in the art to configure the devices to supply and draw up to 500mA of current, which would be the maximum the device would be able to draw from a "normal" USB device (e.g., the computer of Matsumoto).
-Baker Decl., ¶ 181.
+Baker Decl., ¶ 199.
 As noted above, USB devices can be classified as either low-power (drawing up to 100mA) or high-power (drawing up to 500mA).
 See Section III.A.4.
-It would thus have been obvious (and at least obvious to try) to configure the mobile device as a high-powered device that draws up to 500 mA.
+It would thus have been obvious (and at least obvious to try) to configure the mobile device as a high powered device that draws up to 500 mA.
 Indeed, Matsumoto does not limit the mobile device to any particular device, and De Iuliis teaches that it may be a personal computer, personal digital assistant, or cellular phone, which a person of ordinary skill in the art would draw as much current as possible.
 De Iuliis, 1:36-39 ("For example, the peripheral device may be a portable device such as a personal computer, personal digital assistant, cellular phone . . . . and the like.")

 Accordingly, Matsumoto in view of De Iuliis discloses or renders obvious a mobile device that draws more than 0 mA (and at least 100 mA) of current prior to the "Default" state and more than 100 mA of current prior to the "Configured" state.
-Accordingly, Matsumoto in view of De Iuliis discloses a mobile device configured to draw current without regard to an associated condition specified in a USB Specification as required by Claim 1.
+Accordingly, Matsumoto in view of De Iuliis discloses a mobile device with a charging subsystem "enabled to draw current unrestricted by at least one predetermined USB Specification limit" as required by Claim 1.